tanalovas/QS-stochasticity_2026/README.md

 2. Finds a common bin range across averages, then recomputes all histograms on the same edges and averages them
 3. Normalises to area = 1 and plots alongside theoretical Gaussians

-**Output:** One 3×3 figure per case (9 subplots, one per species in the RM), with CM and RM bars and theoretical curves overlaid.
+**Output:** One 3×3 figure per case (9 subplots, one per species in the RM), with CM and RM bars and theoretical curves overlaid (Figure 4).

 **Depends on:** output of `langevin_sims.m`